semaphoreci/docs/docs/docs/using-semaphore/tasks.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Task allow you to trigger [pipelines](./pipelines) on a schedule or even manually.
+Task allow you to trigger specific [pipelines](./pipelines) on a schedule or manually.

 The main use cases for tasks are to: